Camille Claudel: Literature

-In 1982, the publication of the fictionalized biography Une femme, by author Anne Delbée, sparked a resurgence of interest in her work.
+In 1982, the publication of the fictionalised biography Une femme, by author Anne Delbée, sparked a resurgence of interest in her work.
 A 2015 novel by Carol Bruneau, These Good Hands, imagines the end of Claudel's life in 1943, through the relationship with her caregiving nurse.

+Claudel is the subject of the graphic novel Troppo Libera.
+L'arte, l'amore, la lotta di Camille Claudel (The Art, Love, and Struggle of Camille Claudel) by Assia Petricelli and Sergio Riccardi, published in February 2026.